mikonvergence/ControlNetInpaint/README.md

 **Prompt**: *"a pink eerie scary house"*

 ![Normal Result](output/seg_grid.png)

+### :fast_forward: DiffusionFastForward
+If you want to learn more about the process of denoising diffusion for images, check out the open-source [DiffusionFastForward](https://github.com/mikonvergence/DiffusionFastForward) with colab notebooks where networks are trained from scratch on high-resolution data! :beginner:

 ### Acknowledgement
 There is a related excellent repository of [ControlNet-for-Any-Basemodel](https://github.com/haofanwang/ControlNet-for-Diffusers) that, among many other things, also shows similar examples of using ControlNet for inpainting.
 However, that definition of the pipeline is quite different, but most importantly, does not allow for controlling the `controlnet_conditioning_scale` as an input argument.